stefl/Pretty-Textmate-Ruby-puts/readme.md

 Sometimes you need to do things like this:

-    puts "Let's see what's going on here..." pp MyClass.new
+    puts "Let's see what is going on here..." pp MyClass.new

 And usually see just this on the screen:

-    Let's see what's going on here...
+    Let's see what is going on here...
     #

 You can right-click to inspect element, but that's a pain.